sociomantic-tsunami/libdrizzle-redux/docs/api/connection.rst

    The format of a function to register or deregister interest in file descriptor events

    :param con: Connection that has changed the events it is interested in.
-    Use drizzle_fd() to get the file descriptor.
+Use :c:func:`drizzle_fd` to get the file descriptor.
-   :param events: A bit mask of POLLIN | POLLOUT, specifying if the
-    connection is waiting for read or write events.
+   :param events: A bit mask of POLLIN | POLLOUT, specifying if the connection is waiting for read or write events.
-   :param context: Application context pointer registered with
+   :param context: Application context pointer registered with :c:func:`drizzle_set_event_watch_fn`
-    :c:func:`drizzle_set_event_watch_fn`
-   :returns: DRIZZLE_RETURN_OK if successful.
+   :returns: :py:const:`DRIZZLE_RETURN_OK` if successful.